superagent-ai/superagent/sdk/typescript/README.md

 - `apiBaseUrl` (optional) – Base URL for the API (defaults to `https://app.superagent.sh/api`)
 - `fetch` (optional) – Custom fetch implementation (defaults to global `fetch`)
 - `timeoutMs` (optional) – Request timeout in milliseconds
-- `urlWhitelist` (optional) – Array of URLs that should not be redacted

 ### `client.guard(command, callbacks?)`